apple/foundationdb/design/recovery-internals.md

 This phase locks the coordinated state (cstate) to make sure there is only one master who can change the cstate.
 Otherwise, we may end up with more than one master accepting commits after the recovery.
 To achieve that, the master needs to get currently alive tLogs’ interfaces and sends commands to tLogs to lock their states, preventing them from accepting any further writes.

 Recall that `ServerDBInfo` has master's interface and is propogated by CC to every process in a cluster.
 The current running tLogs can use the master interface in its `ServerDBInfo` to send itself's interface to master.
-Master simply waits on receiving the TLogRejoinRequest streams: for each tLog’s interface received, the master compares the interface id with the tLog id read from cstate.
+Master simply waits on receiving the `TLogRejoinRequest` streams: for each tLog’s interface received, the master compares the interface ID with the tLog ID read from cstate.
 Once the master collects enough old tLog interfaces, it will use the interfaces to lock those tLogs.
 The logic of collecting tLogs’ interfaces is implemented in `trackRejoins()` function.
 The logic of locking the tLogs is implemented in `epochEnd()` function in TagPartitionedLogSystems.actor.cpp.